 If you ever think Banksy will run out of ideas how to wittily comment on world events, think again.
 This time, the elusive street artist dressed up as the cleaner of the London Tube, but cleaning was the last thing on his mind; rather.
 In something of a hazmat suit, Banksy spray-painted several of his trademark rats - some were coughing up mucus, some were using masks as parashoot.
 Have a look yourself in the video below!

 Frieze London and Frieze Masters, two major art fairs of the London art scene taking place annually in October, have now been cancelled, due to “considerable logistical challenges regarding coronavirus.”
 Frieze organizers let their exhibitors know about this decision in a letter sent on July 14.
-According to The Art Newspaper, Frieze will offer its online viewing rooms between 8 and 11 October, 2020 to all of the 160 galleries of Frieze London and Frieze Masters.
+Virtual Viewing Room Dates are 7th - 16th October 2020 for all of the 160 galleries of Frieze London and Frieze Masters.

 The exhibitors of the upcoming Miami Beach edition of the Art Basel fair received an email on July 8, in which they were informed that the fair will proceed as planned as per their usual schedule - December 3-6, 2020.